 - Yeo SJ, Hee L, and Heng CK (2012) Urban Informality and Everyday (Night)life: A Field Study in Singapore.
 International Development Planning Review 34(4): 349-370.

-Su-Jan Yeo commenced her appointment as Postdoctoral Fellow in November 2016 at SCARP.
-As an urban specialist with early career training in Canada and professional planning experience in Singapore, Su-Jan immerses in work positioned at the multiscalar intersections of society, policy, and the city.
-More specifically, her areas of interest include: urban cultures and urban economies; social sustainability; public space and placemaking; neighbourhood and community planning; visual methods; pedagogy and curriculum design.
+Dr. Su-Jan Yeo joined SCARP in November 2016 as Postdoctoral Research and Teaching Fellow, which evolved into her current role as Lecturer.
+An urban specialist with early career training in Canada and public sector planning experience in Singapore, Su-Jan immerses in activities positioned at the multiscalar intersections of society, public policy, and the city.
+More specifically, her areas of interest include: urban cultures and economies in transition; social sustainability; public space and placemaking; neighbourhood and community planning; visual methods; pedagogy and curriculum design in planning education.

 Personal Website www.theurbaniststudio.com